But that’s not what he finds when he looks outside.

 “No. I got a text that they’ll resume the search this morning.
 We probably won’t hear anything until later today.”

-“Or if they find her,” I said.“Unfortunately, that might end up as a result.”
+“Or if they find her body,” I said.“Unfortunately, that might end up as the result,” Jared pointed out.

 Just before I left for the wrestling meet, I phoned Ashley Allisonn at the sheriff’s department.